zkazy/Unanda/README.md

-# Changelog for v1.2.1
+# Changelog for v1.2.2
-- Balanced stats of the unique units.
+- Adjusted nation intro.

 # Unanda
 Play as the populous Mesopotamian nation, led by Uordus, a ruler shouded in myth and legend.